 The Western White Mountains of New Hampshire is a true year-round paradise.
 Often visitors jump in the car and head North to the Western White Mountains for a day of skiing and then head home.
 Since they’re conveniently located about two hours from major cities like Boston, Burlington, Montreal, and Portland, it’s a great day trip destination.
-But with hundreds of hiking trails, two of the best ski areas in New Hampshire, great restaurants, and tons of fun winter activities, there are plenty of reasons to stay longer to enjoy all these towns have to offer.
-Whether you enjoy incredible natural wonders, adventure sports, arts & culture, or pure family fun, there’s an abundance of activities to keep you busy all weekend long.
+But with hundreds of hiking trails, two of the best ski areas in New Hampshire, great restaurants, and tons of fun winter activities, there are plenty of reasons to stay for a ski weekend or a few midweek days to enjoy all the area has to offer.
+Whether you enjoy incredible natural wonders, adventure sports, arts & culture, or pure family fun, there’s an abundance of activities to keep you busy.

 Loon and Cannon Mountains

 During the winter months, Loon and Cannon are THE place to be.
 Cannon Mountain is home to the longest vertical drop in all of New Hampshire at 2,180 feet!
-With 285 skiable acres, Cannon has 97 trails and glades, 11 lifts, including the famous Aerial Tramway, and a full-service PSIA Ski and Snowboard School.
+With 285 skiable acres, Cannon has 97 trails and glades, 10 lifts, including the famous Aerial Tramway, and a full-service PSIA Ski and Snowboard School.
 Located nearby, Loon Mountain Resort is New England’s most accessible year-round mountain resort destination.
-With a vertical drop of 2,100 feet and 370 acres, Loon Mountain has 61 trails, eight tree skiing areas, and 11 lifts.
+With a vertical drop of 2,190 feet and 403 acres over three peaks, Loon Mountain has 73 trails & tree skiing areas, and 13 lifts.
 Both ski mountains are great for all ages and abilities from beginners to Olympic gold medalists.
 Even if you’re not a skier, you can get a Birdseye view of the Western White Mountains by taking a ride on Cannon’s Aerial Tram or Loon’s Gondola.

 Snowshoeing and Winter Hiking

 Thousands of hikers flock to the Western White Mountains from Memorial Day until the last leaf falls in November to enjoy hundreds of pristine hiking trails throughout the region.
-From Franconia Notch State Park to the Lost River Gorge and Boulder Caves to the Lincoln Woods Trail, there are plenty of trails to hike throughout the year.
+From Franconia Notch State Park to the Lincoln Woods Trail, there are plenty of trails to hike throughout the year.
 While visitors may be hesitant to hike in the wintertime, it’s easy to strap on a pair of snowshoes and discover the quiet solitude of the mountains during the snow-covered winter months.
 Alpine Adventures offers backcountry snowshoeing tours up Barron Mountain, and the Loon Mountain Adventure Center has a dedicated snowshoe trail system and tours.